Chuma and Susi: Visit to Britain

 Both Chuma and Susi were presented with a Royal Geographical Society medal on 22 June.

 Replica of kitanda and Livingstone's Hut, lantern slide.

 In July, they made their "long-planned visit" to Young's home at Kelly, Wemyss Bay.
-Young questioned them closely, with particular interest in the hut in which Livingstone had died, and as grass in fields was then similar to that in Africa, they made a facsimile of the one they had built at Ilala.
+Young questioned them closely, with particular interest in the hut in which Livingstone had died, and as grass in fields was similar to that in Africa, they made a facsimile of the one they had built at Ilala.
 A photo of this informed the book illustrator.
 They also replicated the kitanda they had made to carry Livingstone after he became too weak to walk.

-In September, they visited Livingstone's relatives at Hamilton, and made another replica hut.
-Anna Mary Livingstone, his youngest daughter, wrote to her friend Hans Christian Andersen that "Papa's two coloured servants were here seeing us last week.
+In September, they visited Livingstone's relatives at Hamilton and made another replica hut.
+Anna Mary Livingstone, his youngest daughter, wrote to her friend Hans Christian Andersen "Papa's two coloured servants were here seeing us last week.
 They were telling us a great many interesting things about Papa, and one of them called Chumah made a little model of the grass hut in which Papa died and showed us the position of Papa's bed in it.
 It is very interesting to us."

 In his editorial preface to The Last Journal, Waller credits Young with making Chuma and Susi available "so long as I required them to help me amidst the pile of MSS. and maps.
 Their knowledge of the countries they travelled in is most remarkable, and from constantly aiding their master by putting questions to the natives respecting the course of rivers, &c., I found them actual geographers of no mean attainments."
 Susi had drawn from memory a river system which tallied with Livingstone's own map.
-Waller had known them from years on the Zambesi and Shiré, and "it was a pleasure to have them with me for four months."
+Waller had known them from years on the Zambesi and Shire, and "it was a pleasure to have them with me for four months."

-They returned to Africa the same year, and by 20 October 1874 were in Zanzibar.
+They returned to Africa and by 20 October 1874 were in Zanzibar.